Chymyst/chymyst-core/docs/chymyst10.md

 - find the list of available chat participants
 - send a chat message from one specific participant to another

-In the DCM paradigm, there are no "servers" and "clients"; every DCM peer runs identical code and participates in the distributed computation in the same way.
+In the DCM paradigm, there are no "servers" or "clients"; every DCM peer runs identical code and participates in the distributed computation in the same way.
 We will assume for simplicity that there will be one chat user per DCM peer, and that DCM peers do not permanently leave the chat.

 To derive the DCM program for the chat application, we begin by considering the necessary data that must be distributed: